aws-samples/eks-workshop-v2/website/docs/networking/prefix/consume.md

 sidebar_position: 40
 ---

-To demonstrate VPC CNI  behavior of adding additional prefixes to our worker nodes, we will deploy pause pods to utilize more IP addresses than are currently assigned.
-We are utilizing a large number of these pods to simulate the addition of application pods in to the cluster either through deployments or scaling operations.
+To demonstrate VPC CNI behavior of adding additional prefixes to our worker nodes, we'll deploy pause pods to utilize more IP addresses than are currently assigned.
+We're utilizing a large number of these pods to simulate the addition of application pods in to the cluster either through deployments or scaling operations.

 ```file
 networking/prefix/deployment-pause.yaml